Chapter 22. Spring.NET Web Framework

 }

-Instead of the string property AirportCode, our TripPoint class now exposes an Airport property of type Airport, which is defined above.
-Now we have a problem: what used to be a simple string to string binding, with the airport code selected in a dropdown being copied directly into the TripPoint.AirportCode property and vice versa, now becomes a not so simple string to Airport binding, so let's see how we can solve this mismatch problem.
+Instead of the string property AirportCode, our TripPoint class now exposes an Airport property of type Airport, which is defined in the preceding example.
+What was formerly a simple string-to-string binding, with the airport code selected in a dropdown being copied directly into the TripPoint.AirportCode property and vice versa, now becomes a not-so-simple string-to-Airport binding.
+So let's see how we can solve this mismatch problem of converting a string to an Airport instance and an Airport instance to a string.

-First of all, binding from the model to the control is still very straight forward.
-We just need to set up one-way bindings from the model to controls:
+Binding from the model to the control, namely the Airport to the string, is still very straightforward.
+You set up one-way bindings from the model to controls: The Model-To-Control is represented more generally by the enumeration, BindingDirection.TargetToSource.

 protected override void InitializeDataBindings()